tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/Activities/04-Stu_Group_Case_Study/README.md

     * **Description content:** Content for the description

-    * **Contributors:** The names of everyone in your group
+    * **Contributors:** The names of everyone in your group and optionally a contact e-mail.

+5. Create a new markdown file named `company_case_study.md` where you should replace the word `company` with the name of the company you choose to write your case study about (e.g. `starbucks_case_study.md`).
+Include the following structure in your document.

-    * **Level 3 heading:** A title for the FinTech case study report
+    * **Level 1 heading:** A title for the FinTech case study report

     * **Case study content:** Content for the case study

-5. Push the changes to the shared GitHub repository.
+6. Push the changes to the shared GitHub repository.

-6. Navigate to the shared GitHub repository and confirm the changes.
+7. Navigate to the shared GitHub repository and confirm the changes.

 ## Hint